-The employeeJob table has several fields: employeeJob\id, employee\id, job\id, and active.
-The employeeJob\id is a unique key value which starts at 1.
-The employee\id is the same as employee\id in the employee table.
+The employeeJob table has several fields: employee_id, job_id, and active.
+The employee_id and job_id form the primary key for identifying an unique record in the employeeJob table.
+The employee_id is the same as employee_id in the employee table.
 It uniquely identifies an employee record.
-The job\id is the same as job\id in the job table.
+The job_id is the same as job_id in the job table.
 It uniquely identifies a job record.
 The active field must contain either a one or zero.
 One if the record is allowed as a valid combination and zero if the record is historical.
 Employers might mark an employeeJob record as historical if the employee can do a particular job but no longer performs it.